Bhavani, Tamil Nadu

 Bhavani is a municipality in Erode District, Tamil Nadu, India.
 It is located at the northern periphery of Erode City Municipal Corporation and is around 105 km from Coimbatore and 60 km from Tiruppur and Salem.
-Bhavani is also known as "Carpet City" as it is known for its carpet industry; blankets and carpets manufactured in the town are known as Bhavani Jamakkalam.
+Bhavani is also known as "Carpet City" due to its carpet industry; blankets and carpets manufactured in the town are known as Bhavani Jamakkalam.
 As of 2011, the town covers an area of 2.17 sqkm and has a population of 39,225.
 It is a grade II municipality.

 Bhavani is located 12 km from Erode Central and 14 km north of Erode Junction.
 The Mettur Dam, which creates the Stanley Reservoir, is 41 km from Bhavani.
 Sangameswarar Temple, one of the seven holy Shiva shrines of the Kongu Nadu, is located in Bhavani near the confluence of the rivers.
 The temple serves 18 villages surrounding the town.
 The Kooduthurai is the confluence of rivers Cauvery, Bhavani and invisible divine Amudha.

-And near Urachikottai, Jeeva samadhi of vallalar follower "Arul annai" is present.
+History

+Bhavani has a long historical significance as a sacred town at the confluence of the Kaveri and Bhavani rivers.
+The town was part of the ancient Kongu Nadu region and was ruled by the Cheras, Cholas, and later the Vijayanagara Empire.
+The Sangameswarar Temple, dedicated to Shiva, has been a centre of worship for centuries.
+During the British Raj, Bhavani was part of Coimbatore District under the Madras Presidency.
+The town developed as a weaving centre, leading to the emergence of the Bhavani Jamakkalam carpet industry.